sw360cab/websockets-scaling/BLOG2.md

 As you see the key part is mapping `Docker Daemon` entry point for Docker APIs into Traefik, hence it will be able to listen to any configuration change in the stack.

 All the necessary configuration parts will be dynamic and left to the `Docker Provider`.
-It will placed in the websocket application service as `label` items of service configuration:
+It will placed in the websocket application service as `label` items of the service configuration:

 ```yaml
 socket-server: